machacekmartin/reservations/README.md

 ## Interactive table manipulation
 There are 3 ways you can manipulate interactive tables.
 The styling might not be done and might require some rethinking to complete, but the tech is there 💅

 - `First, in the /admin root page` - This is a generic overview of the current state.
-When a table is reserved for now(), it will be highlighted there with a couple options to choose from upon clicking the table
+Meant to be used by employees.
+When a table is currently reserved, it will be highlighted with a couple of options to choose from upon clicking the table
-- `Second, in the /create-reservation page` - This is a selector of tables.
-Select a table or two, this will reflect on the available time options (Certain time options wont be available where there already is a reservation for that time)
+- `Second, in the /create-reservation page` - This is a selector of tables meant to be used by normal users.
+Select a table or two, this will reflect on the available time options (certain time options wont be available where there already is a reservation for that time)
-- `Last, in the /admin/tables page` - This is a place where you can move the tables, create new ones, edit them, etc etc (with live polling btw)
+- `Last, in the /admin/tables page` - This is a place where you can move the tables and is meant to be used by admins or people who setup the restaurant layout.
+Create new ones, edit them, etc etc (with live polling btw)